-MPA focuses on green technology and innovation to stay ahead of the curve
+MPA focuses on green technology and innovation to stay ahead of

 The Maritime and Port Authority of Singapore (MPA) is focusing on digitalisation and renewables project in order to keep ahead of the competition.